iamsogoodlo/QuickNurse/README.md

 ## Mock Testing Setup

 For development without a real backend, a mock database is included in the `mock` directory.
-It defines clusters of doctors and patients around New York City.
+It defines clusters of nurses and patients around New York City.
 Use the **Test Mode** button on the authentication page to quickly log in as any test user.
-The mock API found in `mock/mockApi.ts` simulates fetching nearby doctors and creating orders.
+The mock API found in `mock/mockApi.ts` simulates fetching nearby nurses and creating orders.

 ## Database Test Seed